 Fear of Travel #1 – Telling My Parents

-The biggest fear with this trip was breaking the news to my parents that their newly minted college graduate of a son was about to run around Europe with his friends instead of look for a job.
+The biggest fear of this trip was breaking the news to my parents that their newly-minted college graduate was about to run around Europe with his friends instead of looking for work.

-Within a few month of returning home, I started working at a company I'd continue to be with for the next 3 1/2 years.
+Within a few months of returning home, I started working at a company I'd continue to be with for the next three and a half years.

 Fear of Travel #2 – Traveling Solo